-The consolidated financial statements as at December 31, 2020 and 2019 and for each of the three years in the period ended December 31, 2020 were approved and authorized for issue by the BOD on May 5, 2021.
+The consolidated financial statements as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021 were approved and authorized for issue by the BOD on May 16, 2022.

-2. Summary of Significant Accounting Policies
+2. Basis of Preparation, Statement of Compliance and Summary of Significant Accounting Policies